VerEnderT/x-live-install-gui/README.md

               defines the name of the window an in the titleline

        -desc description

+EXAMPLES
+       this is a example for 0 A.D.:
+              x-live-install-gui   -name   '0   A.D.'   -deb   0ad  -flat
+              com.play0ad.zeroad    -pic     'https://play0ad.com/wp-con‐
+              tent/gallery/screenshots/EgyptianPyramids.jpg'   -desc   'a
+              free, open-source game of ancient warfare'

               defines the description of the programm you want to install
 '''